Continuing Education Activity

 Elevations of extracellular potassium can cause cardiac arrhythmias, which can progress to cardiac arrest and death.
 The role of calcium gluconate in treating hyperkalemia is to stabilize cardiac cell membranes.
 Calcium should promptly be administered to any patient presenting with hyperkalemia with EKG changes, indicating a hyperkalemic emergency.
 Elevated potassium levels destabilize cardiac membranes by increasing the threshold potential of cardiac myocytes.
 Calcium supplementation decreases the threshold to restore the transmembrane voltage gradient.
 However, though calcium protects myocytes from potassium, it does not resolve the issue of hyperkalemia, for which other medications are typically administered, such as insulin and dextrose or sodium bicarbonate, which shifts potassium into cells; and sodium polystyrene sulfate, which increases potassium excretion through stool.
 However, dialysis is the most efficacious means of potassium excretion, particularly in patients with renal disease.

-Acute magnesium toxicity is rare, and typically seen in the obstetric setting in patients being given magnesium sulfate for the prevention of eclampsia.
+Acute magnesium toxicity is rare and typically seen in the obstetric setting in patients being given magnesium sulfate to prevent eclampsia.
 Magnesium toxicity can present in several ways, including diminished deep tendon reflexes, cardiopulmonary arrest, and respiratory depression.
 This toxicity is due to magnesium’s effect on blocking calcium and potassium channels, both extracellularly and intracellularly.
 Calcium gluconate treats hypermagnesemia through direct antagonism of magnesium at the site of action (e.g., at the neuromuscular junction).

 Hydrofluoric Acid Burns